 Thanksgiving

 On October 3, 1863 President Abraham Lincoln issued a Proclamation, “to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
-At that historic time of divisive war, no one was spared from grief.
-Everyone lost someone or something - a loved one, property, dignity, or an old way of life.
+At that historic time of divisive war, no one was spared from the experience of grief.
+Everyone lost someone or something - a loved one, their property, their human dignity, or an old way of life.

 The Proclamation urges those who would observe Thanksgiving Day to pray for “all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife”.
-Even today, over 150 years later, we are among those who need prayer at this season of thanksgiving - we who are widows, orphans, mourners, and those who suffer in civil strife everywhere.
+Even today, 160 years later, we are among those who need to pray for others, even as we are among those who need to receive the blessing of prayer at this season of thanksgiving, whether we are widows, orphans, or mourners, or those who suffer because of civil strife everywhere around the world.
 Though it may seem like a paradox of extremes, gratitude and grief are inextricably linked.

-For many, this emotion-laden time of the year can seem almost unbearable.
-As those around us celebrate, we’re painfully aware of the absence of the one we love and now grieve.
-Perhaps a beloved father always carved the Thanksgiving turkey and we feel the overwhelming void of his faithful family leadership.
-Or an empty seat at the table reminds us of the one whose presence will no longer be part of the occasions of our life.
-Yet even as we grieve, our faith urges us to be thankful to God for every bounty of life.
-We give thanks for the one now lost to us in death and the lasting legacy of his or her love that lives on forever.
+For many, this emotion-laden time of the year can feel almost unbearable.
+As those around us feast and celebrate, we are susceptible to every reminder of the one we love.
+In the words of Edna St. Vincent Millay, “The presence of that absence is everywhere.”
+Perhaps a beloved father always carved the turkey and we feel the void of his family leadership.
+Or an empty chair at the table reminds us of one whose presence will no longer be part of the occasions of our life.
+Yet even though we grieve, our faith inspires us to be thankful to God for the abundance and bounty of this life that is ours.
+Whether we have much or little, on Thanksgiving Day we praise God from who all blessings flow.

-As we gather together to feast and remember, if our heart is wounded by the neglect or insensitivity of another, when we focus on gratitude, we master our momentary pain.
-One Sunday I felt my heart simmering with some leftover resentment about who knows what.
-As I went to church and entered into worship it was simply impossible to sing “blessings all mine and ten thousand beside” and still hang on to my hurt.
+If our heart is wounded by the neglect or insensitivity of another as we gather together to feast, celebrate, and remember, when we focus on gratitude, we put aside our heartache and hurt.
+On an autumn Sunday, my heart was simmering with some leftover resentment about who knows what.
+As I went to church and entered into worship it was simply impossible to sing “blessings all mine and ten thousand beside” and still hang on to my feeling of woundedness.
 Gratitude has the power to release our heart and cleanse our spirit.
 Gratitude puts us in a better place, a place that pleases God and honors the memory of our loved one.

 Let them thank the Lord for his steadfast love, for his wonderful works to humankind.
 And let them offer thanksgiving sacrifices, and tell of his deeds with songs of joy.